noviceprogrammeroh/weather-dashboard/README.md

 - Created html elements dynamically
 - Created button eventlisteners
 - Created Display functions for buttons
+- Created a funtion that will let user click on a specific city button and display it on the page
+- Created an alert if the city is not entered

 ## Sreenshots of the web page ##